1. SSH

 ssh-keygen -t ed25519

-2. You will be prompted to enter a password.
+1. You will be prompted to enter a password.
 If you choose to not enter a password, your resulting private key will end up being the equivalent of a password.
 Any bad actor who gets ahold of your key will be able to enter any authorized system under your username.
-If you do enter a password, you will be asked to enter this password every time your ssh into another system with a matching public key in the ~/.ssh/authorized_keys file.
+If you do enter a password, you will be asked to enter this password every time you ssh into another system with a matching public key in the ~/.ssh/authorized_keys file.

-3. This will create two files in your $HOME directory: ~/.ssh/id_ed25519 and ~/.ssh/id_ed25519.pub.
-Or, if you are in a windows system C:\Users\username\.ssh\id_ed25519 and C:\Users\username\.ssh\id_ed25519.
+2. This will create two files in your $HOME directory: ~/.ssh/id_ed25519 and ~/.ssh/id_ed25519.pub.
+Or, if you are in a Windows system: C:\Users\username\.ssh\id_ed25519 and C:\Users\username\.ssh\id_ed25519.pub.
 The first key, ~/.ssh/id_ed25519, is your private key.
 The other file, ~/.ssh/id_ed25519.pub is your public key.

-4. The next task is to share your public key with any other system you’d like to be able to ssh into.
+3. The next task is to share your public key with any other system you’d like to be able to ssh into.
 For example, Anvil.
 To share a public key, you can either use the nifty ssh-copy-id command, or you can manually copy the contents of your public key and append the contents to the ~/.ssh/authorized_keys file on the desired host (in our example, Anvil).

 # mac or linux